Indre-V/blossom-therapy/TESTING.md

 * Accessibility - test analyses how well people who use assistive technologies can use your website.
 * Best Practices - checks whether the page is built on the modern standards of web development.
 * SEO - checks if the website is optimised for search engine result rankings.

+Initial Lighthouse tests returned an error *Background and foreground colors do not have a sufficient contrast ratio.*.
+This was due to the button font in the Profile Section.
+Once the font was updated, the Accessibility score returned 100.

 <details><summary><b>Lighthouse Test Results</b></summary>